-Women are also underrepresented in small business.
+Women are also under-represented in small business.
 Though more women start businesses, only 3 out of 10 get federal contracts.** Women-owned businesses pump about $3 trillion into the economy.
-Yet, it takes women owners at least four tries before they are approved for a bank loan or line of credit.
+Yet, it takes women owners at least four tries before a bank approves them for a loan or line of credit.

 On average, it takes twenty-two attempts for a woman owner to get equity capital.
 Almost half of women business owners did not seek venture funding.***

-Despite the current climate in our country that insinuates that diversity should be feared while minorities and women are being treated as second-class citizens, ridiculed and mocked when victimized;
+Despite the current climate in our country that appears to fear diversity while minorities and women are being treated as second-class citizens, ridiculed and mocked when victimized;

-Or when the qualification bar is reset to even higher standards (or lowered to validate the entitled boys’ club) in a vain attempt to continue to overlook the pool of well-qualified, talented and educated women, I choose to look at this moment in history as a turning point – an opportunity to re-write the rules that has shackled the advancement of globalization, a culture where an individual is judged based on the content of her character and not on her race, gender or creed.
+Or when the qualification bar is reset to even higher standards (or lowered to validate the entitled boys’ club) to continue to overlook the pool of well-qualified, talented and educated women?
+I look at this moment in history as a turning point – an opportunity to re-write the rules that has shackled the advancement of globalization, a culture that judges individuals on the content of her character and not on her race, gender or creed.

-Research indicates that more women are leaving corporate life in favor of having more control over their lives.**** Whether that is due to pursuing other interests or building their own businesses, I applaud these women for choosing to be authentic in their pursuit of their definition of freedom and happiness.
+Research shows that more women are leaving corporate life in favor of having more control over their lives.**** Whether pursuing other interests or building their own businesses, I applaud these women for choosing to be authentic in their pursuit of their definition of freedom and happiness.

 But there is another reason women leave corporate life.

-I’m concerned about the women who leave due to the frustration of continual rejection.
+I’m concerned about the women who leave because of the frustration of continual rejection.
 Not because she is unqualified, but because she is a woman.

-I’m troubled about the woman who feels discouraged and has begun to second-guess herself because everyone and everything around her is telling her she’s not good enough.
+I’m troubled about the woman who feels discouraged and has seconded-guess herself because everyone and everything around her is telling her she’s not good enough.

 I think about those women whose dreams are to run a Fortune 500 company, but has lost her passion as she wonders aloud whether the crap she deals with is worth it.